Back to menu

 Image: Gallico-Turco 2020, fig. 7.

 In 1483 the present castle of Gregoriopolis ("Rocca") was built by cardinal Giuliano della Rovere.
 It had to protect Rome from incursions by raiders.
 Of course ancient building material was used.
 In the late fifteenth century the church of Sant'Aurea was rebuilt by Baccio Pontelli.
-Amongst the ruins of Ostia, in the second half of the sixteenth century, a building used in the production of salt, the Casone del Sale, was built on the spot now occupied by the museum.
+In the second half of the sixteenth century a building used in the production of salt, the Casone del Sale, was built amongst the ruins of Ostia (much later the museum was installed in this building).
 The salt pans of Ostia were used as late as the second half of the nineteenth century.

 In the 16th century many fake inscriptions were made by Pirro Ligorio.
 In the Corpus Inscriptionum Latinarum 69 are described, mostly found in Portus.
 Ligorio was also one of the first to make a reconstruction drawing of Portus, published in 1554.
 A whole series of plans and reconstructions would follow.
-Of exceptional importance are two frescos made in 1582 by Ignazio Danti, now in the "Galleria delle carte geografiche" of the Vatican Museums: one shows the remains that could be seen, the other his reconstruction.
-See also the separate section Maps, plans, bird's eye views.
+Of exceptional importance are two frescos made in 1582 by Ignazio Danti, now in the "Galleria delle carte geografiche" of the Vatican Museums: one shows the remains that could be seen, the other his reconstruction (they can be found in the section Maps, plans, bird's eye views).

 The medieval fortress lost its function in 1557, due to a major inundation.
 On September 15 the meandering Tiber changed its course.
 The branch of the Tiber along the castle was cut off, so that the fortress became useless.
 The old branch was gradually filled with earth and is today known as Fiume Morto ("Dead River").
 The inundation of 1557 also destroyed a large stretch of the ancient Tiber quays.